 Fevers.
 Loaded topic to be sure.
 Some people insist on “breaking them” with medicine while others see fevers as useful and just let nature take its course.

 The truth is, fevers ARE useful.
-I wrote ALL about it in a post titled Childhood Fevers.
+I wrote ALL about it in a post titled Fevers In Children.
 It is packed with information so I suggest you head over and read it.
 This post will be here when you get back!

 With cold, flu, and virus season well on its way, what better time to share some information so you can prepare your natural medicine cabinet!